Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/.github/ISSUE_TEMPLATE/assistance_request.md

 <!--  Encouragement: Remember, the student technical leaders and the course
 instructor are committed to your success.
-With that said, "success" involves you being intellectually challenged and facing and overcoming the struggles associated with learning more about discrete structures and Python programming.
-Please remember to continue to persevere and work hard even in the face of challenges, knowing that the student technical leaders and the course instructor will support you throughout this adventure in discrete structures and Python programming. -->
+With that said, "success" involves you being intellectually challenged and facing and overcoming the struggles associated with learning more about web development.
+Please remember to continue to persevere and work hard even in the face of challenges, knowing that the student technical leaders and the course instructor will support you throughout this adventure in web development. -->